-Today is the anniversary of the first day of Operation Market Garden, the ill-fated Allied attempt to cut through the Netherlands to Germany and finish the war by the end of 1944.
+Today is the anniversary of the first day of Operation Market Garden (A Bridge Too Far), the ill-fated Allied attempt to cut through the Netherlands to Germany and finish the war by the end of 1944.
 The operation has always been a contentious topic.
 Some people say it was doomed from the start due to arrogance, poor planning and numerous mistakes.
 Others think it was a bold but reasonable gamble that did not happen to pay off.
 Either way, we would like to commemorate the men who fought in the operation by giving a brief overview of what happened.

 After losing much of their strength in the Falaise Pocket, and the German army in the west in full retreat.
 One significant barrier remained to Allied progress remained: the Siegfried Line, the defensive works on the German border.
 The primary goal of Market Garden was to bypass the Siegfried line altogether.
 By heading north instead of east, the Allies could cross the southern half of the Netherlands.
 They could then move into Germany beyond the northern end of the Siegfried Line, landing straight in the Ruhr Valley, Germany’s industrial heartland.

 Rivers and canals running east to west crisscross the southern part of the Netherlands, and bridges across these natural barriers would give the Germans strong defensive points.
 Therefore, the bridges along the planned route had to be captured in advance.